devcircus/services/README.md

 Based on the configuration options above, this will create a 'StoreNewTaskService' Definition class and a 'StoreNewTaskHandler' Handler class.

-> Note, if you decide not to use the 'autoload' functionality, in your config file, you can explicitly map the Service Definition to the Handler.
+> Note, if you decide to use a namespace structure for your services, that can't be defined by the configuration options, you will need to explicitly define your service-to-handler mapping using the 'handlers' config option.
 See example below:
 ```php
     'handlers' => [
         'App\Services\Definitions\StoreNewTaskService' => 'App\Services\Handlers\StoreNewTaskHandler',
     ],
 ```
-> If you prefer to autoload your services, be sure 'autoload' is set to true in the servicehandler configuration file.
-(This is the default)
-When autoloading your service/handler mapping, the 'definition_suffix' config option can NOT be empty.
+> Otherwise, you can use the default settings, or customize the namespaces and suffixes in the configuration.
+Based on these settings, the service will be translated to a handler at runtime.
+If your definitions and handlers are in the same namespace, you will need to assign a suffix to, at least, either your definitions or handlers.
+If not, the generator will attempt to create two classes with the same name in the same namespace.
+In this situation, your handler will not be generated.

 **To generate a single, self-handling service with a "run" method, add the --self flag.
 Example:**
 ```bash